-Procedure: If a student receives an unsatisfactory (U) in professionalism, written work, appearance, arrival/departure, or they receive a numeric score below 2.0 (in the PN program) for their daily average resulting in a unsatisfactory (U), they will meet with the clinical instructor and the incident will be documented in the clinical narrative.
-A second unsatisfactory (U) or a numeric score below 2.0 for their daily average will require a written remediation plan.
-A third unsatisfactory (U) or a numeric score below 2.0 for their daily average will result in a failure of the course.
+Procedure: If a student receives an unsatisfactory (U) in professionalism, written work, appearance, or arrival/departure, they will meet with the clinical instructor and the incident will be documented in the clinical narrative.
+A second unsatisfactory (U) will require a meeting with the course lead to develop a written individualized remediation plan.
+A copy of the plan will be submitted to the Nursing Program Manager.
+A third unsatisfactory (U) or will result in failure of the course.